ioBroker/ioBroker.vis/packages/iobroker.vis-2/src-vis/src/Attributes/Widget/SCHEMA.md

 - `disabled`: [optional] JS code to calculate the error state of the attribute.
 Syntax is the same as `hidden`.
 You can set it permanently to `true`.
 - `error`: [optional] JS code to calculate the error state of the attribute.
 Syntax is the same as `hidden`, but you may return string instead of boolean.
 - `component`: in development
-- `noBinding`: [optional] if true, no binding button will be shown for this attribute
+- `noBinding`: [optional] if true, no binding button will be shown for this attribute.
+Exception is type `checkbox` for this type you must explicitly say `false` to show the binding, as the widget must support value 'true' that could come from binding.
+Binding can deliver only strings.
-- `onChange`: [optional] Script, that will be called, when value of attribute will be changed.
+- `onChange`: [optional] Script, that will be called when value of attribute is changed.
 Example:

 ```
 onChange: async (field, data, changeData, socket) => {